PatFrost/rtc2xbox/README.md

 **Note**
   - Delay for displaying fan speed, temp° of CPU, M/B and resolution is 2 secs to 30 secs for first time.
-    And the next times is 2 secs to 10 secs.
+    <br>And the next times is 2 secs to 10 secs.
 It's depend of the SMBus if is busy or not.
   - Contrast and backlight are controlled by only one potentiometer in same time.

 ### Parts list